How to enable and control Depth of Field (DOF) in V-Ray for 3ds Max?

 Overview

-Camera Depth of Field (DOF) refers to the range of distances within a photograph where objects appear in sharp focus.
-In other words, DOF determines the area in an image that is acceptably sharp, both in front of and behind the subject that is in focus.
+Camera depth of field (DOF) is the range of distances within an image that appears acceptably sharp.
+It defines the area in front of and behind the focus point where objects is in focus.

 Enabling Depth of Field